pechorka/async-archetucture/initial_architecture.md

 4) Deadline datetime
 5) CreatedBy uuid
 6) AssignedTo uuid
-7) AssignCost float // how much to deduct from popug account for task assigment
+7) AssignCost float // how much to deduct from popug account for task assignment
 8) Reward float // how much to add to popug account for task completion

 ### API